Twenty-First Sunday after Pentecost

-The king is God; the servant is mankind; the ten thousand talents, equal to ten millions of dollars, signify the enormous and excessive debts which men contract by their sins against God: a sum so exceedingly great as to show clearly that the debt of man to God is without limit, and truly overwhelming.
+The king is God; the servant is mankind; the ten thousand talents, equal to ten million dollars, signify the enormous and excessive debts which men contract by their sins against God: a sum so exceedingly great as to show clearly that the debt of man to God is without limit, and truly overwhelming.
 The hundred pence, a small sum, equal to perhaps six or seven dollars, denotes the offences which others have given us, and which, in comparison with our offences against God, are insignificant.
 By this parable, therefore, Jesus intended to say: As God forgives your immense debts if you sorrowfully pray for forgiveness, so ought you to forgive your fellowmen their comparatively light debts when they ask forgiveness of you.
 Unless you grant it, you shall receive no pardon from My Father.

-Who are like that unmerciful servant?
+Who is like that unmerciful servant?

-All unmerciful and hard-hearted persons; particularly.
+All unmerciful and hard-hearted people; particularly.

 1. rulers who oppress the people by excessive taxes.

-2. those who oppress widows and orphans, and keep from servants the wages due them
+2. those who oppress widows and orphans and keep from servants the wages due them.

 3. those who have no patience with their debtors but deprive them of house and goods rather than be indulgent to them.
 God will deal with such men in the otherworld as they have dealt with their neighbors in this.

 4. Finally, all persons who will not forgive injuries done them, but preserve hatred in their hearts, who bring such as have injured them before the courts, and even seek to injure them out of revenge.